On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Introduction

-To address this question, we study a multi-step compositional reasoning setting where solving a problem requires sequential steps, yet feedback is provided only through a terminal reward.
-Our model is a minimal transformer model~\citep{Vaswani2017AttentionIA}, which is the backbone architecture of most LLMs.
+A recent controlled study~\citep{zhang2025interplay} offered an important insight: RLVR is most effective near the model's \emph{edge of competence}, where problems are neither already solved nor impossible.
+They conducted experiments showing that RLVR improves model's reasoning performance the most when the data sits right above the model's capability frontier, while other difficulty levels induce early plateaus.
+The work \citep{zhang2025interplay} suggests picking problems close to the model's capability frontier, but did not answer why RLVR in practice can work on the general mixture of problems.
+In practice, RLVR is not done on a single fixed difficulty level but on a spectrum of problems, in which some are already learnable and others still beyond reach \citep{shao2024deepseekmath, deepseekai2025deepseekr1}.
+This motivates the following question: To address this question, we study how policy-gradient dynamics evolve across controlled difficulty spectra.
+We adopt a minimal transformer model~\citep{Vaswani2017AttentionIA}, which is the backbone architecture of most LLMs.
 It consists of a softmax-based attention layer followed by a multilayer perceptron (MLP) layer.
-We fix the MLP to perfectly implement the atomic operation, modeling the regime where the model already possesses the requisite atomic skill and RLVR only needs to learn how to compose these skills~\citep{yuan2025f}.
+We freeze the MLP layer in a way that perfectly implements the atomic operation, modeling the regime where the model already possesses the requisite atomic skills and RLVR only needs to learn how to compose these skills~\citep{yuan2025f}.
 We study RL training on this task under outcome-based rewards via the standard policy gradient algorithm \textsf{REINFORCE}~\citep{williams1992simple}.
-Within this setting, we track the learning dynamics of the transformer model and identify the factors that govern progress across increasing horizons, thereby shedding insights on when RLVR can (or cannot) scale to long-horizon compositional reasoning.
-An overview of our main contributions is provided below. \begin{enumerate} \item \textbf{A comparative study between short-horizon learning vs.\ long-horizon barrier.} We first show that with outcome-based rewards, \textsf{REINFORCE}-style policy gradient algorithms provably learn short-horizon compositions.
-Meanwhile, even if the initial policy achieves non-zero reward, the gradient field at initialization is exponentially flat beyond a critical horizon, indicating an optimization barrier for near-random policies.
-Alternatively, we show that supervised fine-tuning (SFT) can provably learn beyond the critical horizon by providing intermediate feedback for sequential compositional reasoning.
+Within this setting, we track the learning dynamics of the transformer model and identify the factors that govern progress across increasing horizons.
+Our main answer is that mixed-difficulty training naturally gives rise to an \emph{implicit curriculum} (illustrated in \Cref{fig:implicit-curriculum-qwen}): if the difficulty spectrum is smooth enough, the gradient signal is relayed from easier problems to slightly harder ones, keeping optimization near the edge of competence; if the spectrum contains large jumps, the same curriculum develops delayed handoffs and training exhibits grokking-like plateaus before abrupt progress.
+An overview of our main contributions is provided below.